shro-2002/HTML-and-CSS/linkedinclone/README.md

 ## Description

 This project is a LinkedIn clone that demonstrates the use of HTML and CSS to recreate the look and feel of the LinkedIn social media platform.
 It serves as a learning exercise in web development and front-end design.

-## Features

-- User authentication and registration
-- User profiles with professional information
-- News feed with posts and updates
-- Like and comment functionality
-- Basic responsive design for different screen sizes

 ## Screenshots